 - to check how well medications are working

-- to determine whether or not a procedure or surgery was successful
+- to determine whether a procedure or surgery was successful

-- to determine if your heart is healthy enough to start an exercise program
+- to determine whether your heart is healthy enough to start an exercise program

 The thallium stress test can show:

-- how effectively the heart pumps (ventricular function)
+- how effectively your heart pumps —that is, its ventricular function

-- how well the coronary arteries supply the heart with blood (myocardial perfusion)
+- how well your coronary arteries supply your heart with blood, known as myocardial perfusion

-- if there is damage or scarring of the heart muscle from previous heart attacks
+- if your heart muscle is damaged or scarred from previous heart attacks

 The test must be done at a hospital, medical center, or doctor’s office.
-A nurse or health care professional will insert an intravenous line (IV) usually on the inside of the elbow.
-A radioisotope or radiopharmaceutical medication called thallium or sestamibi is injected through the IV.
-You will then lie down for 15 to 45 minutes while the medication settles in the heart.
+A nurse or healthcare professional inserts an intravenous (IV) line, usually on the inside of your elbow.
+A radioisotope or radiopharmaceutical medication, such as thallium or sestamibi, is injected through the IV.

-If you’re able to exercise, you’ll be asked to walk on a treadmill or pedal an exercise bicycle.
-You will likely be asked to start slowly and progressively pick up the pace, into a jog.
-You may even be asked to run on an incline to make it more challenging.
-For patients that can’t exercise, the doctor will you give you a medication that will stimulate your heart and make it beat faster.
-This is to simulate exercise.
+In the exercise portion of the test, you walk on a treadmill or pedal an exercise bicycle.
+Most likely, your doctor will ask you to start slowly and progressively pick up the pace into a jog.
+You may need to run on an incline to make it more challenging.

-Your doctor will need to know all medications that you are taking.
-This is because some, like asthma medications, interfere with test results.
-Your doctor will also want to know if you’ve taken any erectile dysfunction medication including Viagra, Cialis, or Levitra 24 hours before the test.
+Your doctor will need to know all medications that you’re taking.
+This is because some medications — like ones that treat asthma — can interfere with your test results.
+Your doctor will also want to know if you’ve taken any erectile dysfunction medication including sildenafil (Viagra), tadalafil (Cialis), or vardenafil (Levitra) 24 hours before the test.

-Most people tolerate the test very well.
+Most people tolerate the thallium stress test very well.
 You may feel a sting as the medication that simulates exercise is injected, followed by a warm feeling.
-Some patients may experience headache, nausea, and a racing heart.
+Some people may experience headache, nausea, and a racing heart.

-- increased angina (pain from poor blood flow in the heart)
+- increased angina, or pain from poor blood flow in your heart

 - difficulty breathing